panoply/esthetic/readme.md

 # Prettify 💅

 The new generation code beautification tool for formatting HTML, Liquid, JavaScript, TypeScript, CSS/SCSS and more!
-Prettify is built atop of the Sparser lexing engines and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.
+Prettify is built atop of the Sparser lexing algorithm and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.

 ### Features

 - Fast, performant and lightweight (40kb gzip).
-- Cross platform support or (browser/node).
+- Cross platform support.
+Browser and Node environments.
 - Language aware.
 Automatically infers handling.
 - Provides a granular set of formatting rules.
-- Single parse tree with incremental beautification capabilities
+- Uniformed array data structures
 - Drop-in solution with no complexities (boomer friendly)

 ### Why Prettify?

-Prettify is mostly geared towards projects using Liquid as the consumer facing language and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
+Prettify is mostly geared towards web projects and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
 It's the perfect choice for projects that leverage the [Liquid](https://shopify.github.io/liquid/) template language and was developed for usage in the [Liquify](https://liquify.dev) text editor extension/plugin.
 Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language.

 ### Supported Languages